Posted byon July 14, 2017

-- AARP Chase rewards are earned as points, which can be redeemed for cash back.
+Redeeming Cash Back.
+AARP credit card cash back is earned as points, which can be redeemed for cash back.
 1% cash back equals 1 point.
-If you choose to redeem for cash back, 1 point equals $0.01 cash back.
+If you choose to redeem AARP Chase rewards for cash back, 1 point equals $0.01 cash back.
 For example, 2,500 points can be redeemed for a $25 bonus.
 You can redeem your points for a statement credit or direct deposit into your checking or savings account.

 My husband and I just joined AARP to get the card six years ago but did not need to renew our membership to keep the card.
-When we first mentioned this card, a reader Rory, yesterday.
-He voiced concern about the AARP organization.
+When we first mentioned this card, a reader Rory voiced concern about the AARP organization.
 As always, I encourage you to only take advantage of deals that you feel comfortable with.
 If the AARP’s mission doesn’t align with your values, then by all means, pass on this deal.
 There will always be another Free Money deal…. next Friday of course!